The Risks of Ignoring Dead Trees: Your Guide to Tree Cutting Down

 What can I do to tell when a tree has died?

-What are the warning signs of a dying tree?
+What are the signs of a tree that is diseased?

-Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and mushroom growth at the at the base of the tree.

-Is it safe to remove a tree yourself?
+Is it safe to take down the tree by yourself?

 Conclusion